Configurations of points and topology of real line arrangements: Configurations of points and dual arrangements

 \subsection{Topological invariance of the chamber weight of configurations}

 \mbox{}

 Our aim is to introduce a topological invariant of arrangements coming from $(t,m)$-configurations: the \emph{chamber weight} of a configuration.
-All the proofs of this section are based on a dual version of the $\I$-invariant and are postponed to Section~\ref{sec:proof}.
+This number is computed from a configuration $\C$ and associated to the dual arrangement $\A^\C$ as a dual version of the $\I$-invariant.
+Thus, it is worth noticing that even if the chamber weight is only defined for configurations and thus associated to real complexified arrangements, it is the computed value of a topological invariant which is defined for arbitrary complex line arrangements~\cite{AFG:invariant}.
+All the proofs of the results of this section are based on the interpretation of this number as the $\I$-invariant and are given in Section~\ref{sec:proof}.